clarkfitzg/sta141c-winter19/lecture/outlines/01-22-vectorize.md

   So put them on a table in units that make it easy for humans to read.
 - Submit homework in a format that Canvas can preview- pdf, html, docx.
   We're using the online system to grade- make it easy on the graders.

+Questions:

+Do we have to comment code?

+Only where necessary, or where confusing

+# Bad:
+# get the first element of x
+x[1]

+# Better:
+# The first element of x is the name
+f(x[1])

+# Best:
+# Write code that doesn't need comments
+f(x["name"])

+What is an absolute path?

+DATADIR = "~/data/awards"

+# Don't change the working directory, or relative file paths won't work.

+/Users/clark/projects/sta141c-winter19/lecture/outlines/01-22-vectorize.md

+Will the pipe make the code faster?

+library(magrittr) # or dplyr
+x %>% f
+vs
+f(x)

+# When is this good?
+# - easy to read
+result <- x %>%
+    f1 %>%
+    f2 %>%
+    f3

+result = f3(f2(f1(x)))

+# When is this good?
+# - if you need to actually use it!
+# - If they're small and in functions
+# - debugging!
+tmp1 = f1(x)
+tmp2 = f2(tmp1)
+result = f3(tmp2)

+# Suggestion: Maybe we can start with smaller data?
+Takes too long to run.

+# Homework due Wednesday
+# Office hours after class today- Shields library room 360 DSI

+on board

+- review independent workers model for parallelism
+- pictures of replicate, lapply (sapply), tapply, apply, Map, mapply, rapply
+- What the load balancing cluster apply does with chunking.

 ## Vectorization